Islamic humanitarian giving

 Photo: Palestine Red Crescent Society

-With the help of Islamic Giving experts, the IFRC has adopted a dedicated policy and guidelines for Zakat donations to ensure the donations are used in a way that respects the principles and standards of Zakat.
+With the help of Islamic Giving experts, the IFRC has adopted a dedicated policy and guidelines for Zakat donations to ensure the funds collected are used in a way that respects the principles and standards of Zakat.

-The IFRC Zakat Policy was developed by specialised Shariah advisors and its Guidelines were reviewed and approved by worldwide recognized Fatwa bodies.
+The IFRC Zakat Policy was developed by specialized Shariah advisors and its guidelines were reviewed and approved by worldwide recognized Fatwa bodies.
 Most importantly, the Islamic Shari’ah Research Academy - ISRA Research Management Centre, based in Kuala Lumpur, Malaysia has issued a fatwa stating that IFRC is certified to collect Zakat contributions.

 In addition, any Zakat donation received for a specific project will be monitored, audited, and assessed from an impact point of view.
 All Zakat contributions will appear in our audited financial statements and all projects which benefited from Zakat will benefit from a periodic audit.
-Finally, IFRC will report periodically on the impact made by Zakat on the life of beneficiaries.
+Finally, IFRC will report periodically on the impact made by Zakat on the life of the people your donation will support.

 Frequently asked questions